-How to freeze Strawberries?
-Strawberries are great treat to have any time of the year but they are only available fresh for a very small season.
-Instead of using fresh or canned here’s a simple way to freeze them so you can use a few at time during the year.
+Strawberries are great treat to have any time of the year.
+But they are only available fresh for a very short season.
+So, instead of using fresh or canned, here's a simple way to freeze them so you can use them during the whole year.
 You will never have to buy store bought frozen strawberries again.

-It’s of course better than buying the frozen ones which tend to be more expensive.
-Freezing strawberries is easier than you think.
-And you don’t have to do a lot either.
+It's, of course, better than buying the frozen ones, which tend to be more expensive.
+In fact, freezing strawberries is easier than you think.
+And you don't have to do a lot either.
 I freeze three such bags and they work well for me for the whole year.
-I can make almost all desserts, drinks and frozen treats that call for strawberries.
-Every time I need I just dig into the back and pick the number I need.
+As a result, I can make almost all desserts, drinks and frozen treats that call for strawberries.
+Every time I need I just dig into the freezer and pick as many as I need.

-Wash the strawberries clean under running water.
-Drain them in a colander.
+Next, wash the strawberries clean under running water.
+And drain them in a colander.

 Take the stalks off - fish out the bad or soft ones that won't freeze well.

 Place them on a parchment lined tray.
 Do not over crowd the tray - you do not want them touching each other.

 Place them in the freeze for a couple of hours or over night until they are rock hard.

 Can you tell that these are frozen?
 Yep...
 They feel like little pieces of rock..